-To help with the decision, we’ve created a list of the top 6 countries/cities that expats choose to call home anywhere from a few semesters to the rest of their lives!
+To help with the decision, we’ve created a list of 6 great countries/cities that expats choose to call home anywhere from a few semesters to the rest of their lives!

 Holding the crown for having the largest population in the world, China probably has the highest demand for English speaking teachers than anywhere else.
-It has brilliant food to make your taste buds tingle, and being the largest population in the world, you’ll find that the people there are extremely diverse.
+China has brilliant food to make your taste buds tingle, and with such a large population, you’ll find that the people there are extremely diverse.

 If you want to relax a bit more, just head over to the countryside and experience more of the calm, quiet beauty that China has to offer!
-There are also smaller cities that may be closer to what you’re used to, and they have small mom & pop stores and many friendly residents.
+There are also smaller cities that may be closer to what you’re used to, and they have small mom and pop stores and many friendly residents.